England's Waterways

 - 1 minute read

 There is so much to enjoy in Birmingham and the West Midlands this week!
-Get ready for a whole load of amazing events, from food shows to incredible performances.
+Get ready for a whole load of amazing events, from unique festivals to colourful celebrations.
 Here are some of our top picks!
 Want even more?
-There’s so much to get up to in the region from 9-16 June!
-Take a look at more things to…
+There’s so much to get up to in the region from 4-10 August!
+Take a look at more…

 - 3 minute read